jolocom/jolocom-lib/docs/interactionFlows.rst

 **Create a Credential Offer Response**

-The easiest way to create a response is:
+To create a response for a credential offer, the callbackURL and the selected credentials must be used:

 .. code-block:: typescript

   const offerResponse = await identityWallet.create.interactionTokens.response.offer({
-    ....interactionToken.toJSON()
+    callbackURL: credentialOffer.callbackURL,
+    selectedCredentials: [
+      {
+        type: 'email'
+      },
+      {
+        type: 'phoneNumber'
+      }
+    ]
   }, secret, credentialOffer)

 .. note:: The response simply replays all fields in the response.
 With the introduction of verification requests